-Our Irish-born foundress, Mother Mary Martin, was actually in Nigeria when she made her first profession of religious vows, which marked the foundation of MMM, back in 1937.
-In the years since then MMMs have seen many developments and changes in the country and in our work.
+Our MMM foundress, Mother Mary Martin, was in Nigeria when she made her first profession of vows, marking the foundation of MMM in 1937.
+Since then MMMs have seen many developments and changes in the country and in our work.

 MMMs in Nigeria are involved in:

 - Services for HIV, TB/Hansen's disease, and women with obstetric fistulae

 - Anti-trafficking awareness-raising

 - MMM novitiate and vocation promotion

 - TB a major problem in Lagos Nigeria